 Saturday, April 13, 2019, 10:30 a.m. - Saturday, April 13, 2019, 5 p.m.
 PDT

-Activity Type: Offsite Tours and Programming
+Activity Type: Offsite tour and event

 - The workshop pulls planners from around the country and abroad together with residents and stakeholders to identify problems and collaborate on finding potential solutions to the community's planning challenges.